tethye/TypeScript/README.md

     "lite-server": "^2.6.1"
   }
 }
 ```

-### lite-server:
+3. Run the Development Server

+Start the local server:

+***npm start***

+4. Rebuild the Project

+Compile the TypeScript files:

+***npm run build***

+About lite-server

-Runs a local server
+Runs a local development server

-Automatically reloads the browser on changes
+Automatically reloads the browser when files change

-Initialize TypeScript configuration
+### Initialize TypeScript configuration
 **tsc --init**